sbaldasty/bedivere/README.md

 - [x] Use swing editor for main form
 - [x] Forms belong in a Java source root
 - [x] Add kotlin linter
+- [ ] Move table binders into bind package
 - [ ] Fire change events from table cell edits
 - [ ] Clean up warnings from the Form GUI

-### Cleanup
-- [ ] Citations and sources should not have empty titles
-- [ ] Only allow citation source settings when a citation is selected